 Will I have to write exams?
 What does that mean?

-Yes, you will likely have to write exams at the end of each semester.
-There are five days set aside for exams in January and five days set aside for exams in June.
+Yes, you may have to write exams at the end of each semester.
+There are days set aside for exams in January and June.
 Not all courses have exams, but your teachers will let you know at the beginning of the course whether or not a course has an exam.
 Exams are the same as tests except you will be tested on the curriculum for the entire course.
 Teachers at Waterloo-Oxford will spend time helping you prepare and review for the exams ahead of time so try not to be too worried about writing exams.

 Where can I get help with my school work?

 You can start by asking your teacher for extra help.
 Many teachers at W-O offer extra help at lunch, after school, or by appointment.
 Some teachers offer assistance online on their Google Classrooms.
 You can also access extra help from Student Success, and the Resource Room.

 Student Success Hub is located in the main hallway in room 302 (across from the main office).
 Any student can drop in at lunch.
 The Nutrition for Learning program and the Child and Youth Worker (CYW) are also located here.
 Teachers may also refer students to a Student Success Teacher for additional support.

 The Resource Room supports students with Individual Education Plans (IEPs) and is located in the main hallway in room 201 (just past the Library).
 They are open from 8:00 am – 2:20 pm on a daily basis (including during lunchtime).

 Who can access Resource?